Start Building for Free

 On This Page

-This reference page lists a selection of helpers, or CircleCI-specific funtions that are likely to be useful for you when you are writing your policies.
+This reference page lists a selection of helpers, or CircleCI-specific functions that are likely to be useful for you when you are writing your policies.
 These helpers will lead to cleaner policies with less boilerplate.

-CircleCI rego helpers
+CircleCI config helpers

 orbs